Chouffy/home_assistant_libratone_zipp/README.md

 1. Add the IP of the speaker and a name
 1. Repeat the last step if you have multiple speakers

 Note: if you're using Docker/devcontainer, you need to forward `3333/udp` and `7778/udp`.
-THis

 ## Features